alfredjynx/JOSS-GUI-Transcript/paper.md

 The Docker version is the preferred method of running the GUI since it simplifies installation; some of the packages necessary for running the CM Pipeline require specific machine conditions and specific operating systems.
 The Dockerfile and docker-compose files automate the process of installing every required package inside a virtual machine, making it accessible to more users and across operating systems.
 If the user chooses to install every required package locally, the back-end and front-end need to be run in separate terminals.
 In both cases, the user can access the GUI via the front-end URL.

 # Conclusions
 The GUI for cm pipeline enables more avenues of accessing CM that is not limited to navigating the terminal.
-Future work includes a streamlined preliminary downstream analyses such as retrieving basic cluster statistics or visualizations through the GUI on the clusterings produced.
+Future work includes enabling preliminary downstream analyses such as retrieving basic cluster statistics or visualizations through the GUI on the clusterings produced.

 # Acknowledgements
 Work on this project was supported by funds from the Illinois-Insper Partnership.